daniyalzade/bwipjs/site/README.md

 ### TODO - Next Steps

-* Add the descriptions to the 3 cases
-* Maybe make the 3 cases white, and alternate afterwards
-* Put out a description of all the parameters, what is supported and what is not.
-* Explain what needs to be done to get started
+* Center the barcode and the make sure you can clip from the api output.

 ### Deploying node application